cchandre/Polarimetry/README.md

   * <ins>Add ROI: </ins>  <img src="https://github.com/cchandre/Polarimetry/blob/master/pypolar/icons/roi.png" alt=" " width="30"/>   select a region of interest (ROI) on the [Thresholding/Mask](#thresholdingmask-tab) tab to be analyzed; each ROI once confirmed is numbered and displayed on the intensity image ([Intensity](#intensity-tab) tab) and on the thresholded image ([Thresholding/Mask](#thresholdingmask-tab) tab).
 For each ROI, thresholding needs to be done *before* the drawing of the ROI.
 For polygonal ROIs, click successively on the left mouse button, for freehand ROIs, click continuously on the right mouse button.
 Double click to close the ROI.

   * <ins>Registration (4POLAR): </ins>   When the selected method of analysis is `4POLAR 2D` or `4POLAR 3D`, a registration file is needed.
-Two options: The registration has already been performed, so load the registration file (`*_reg.mat` file containing the geometric transformation).
+Two options: The registration has already been performed, so load the registration file (`*.pyreg` file containing the geometric transformation).
 Otherwise, the registration is performed with a beads file (named `fbeads*.tif`) and a whitelight file (named `Whitelight.tif`).
 The two files need to be in the same folder.
-The registration proceeds as follows: First, it determines the contours of the four fields of view (the image is binarized using [`imbinarize`](https://mathworks.com/help/images/ref/imbinarize.html) with a threshold given by [`graythresh`](https://mathworks.com/help/images/ref/graythresh.html) and the contours are determined using [`bwboundaries`](https://mathworks.com/help/images/ref/bwboundaries.html)); Second, the beads image is split in four equal-sized images corresponding to these four fields of view; All these images are scaled and a background is removed using [`graythresh`](https://mathworks.com/help/images/ref/graythresh.html); Third, the registration with a fixed image (top left field of view) is done sequentially with the three other fields of view (moving images) using the MATLAB registration function [`imregtform`](https://mathworks.com/help/images/ref/imregtform.html) (with modality 'multimodal' and parameters MaximumIterations=1000, InitialRadius=1e-3, Epsilon=1.5e-6, GrowthFactor=1.0001).
-This function provides the geometric transformations which will be applied to all the images selected in the analysis.
-A MATLAB figure displays the resulting three registrations: If this registration is satisfactory, click on 'OK'.
+The registration proceeds as follows: First, it determines the contours of the four fields of view -- the image is thresholded using `cv2.threshold` with `cv2.THRESH_BINARY + cv2.THRESH_OTSU` and the contours are determined using `cv2.findContours` (see [OpenCV](https://docs.opencv.org/) documentation for more details) -- Second, the beads image is split in four equal-sized images corresponding to these four fields of view; All these fields of views are scaled and thresholded using `cv2.threshold`; Third, the registration with a fixed field of view (top left) is done sequentially with the three other fields of view (moving images) using the scale-invariant feature transform (SIFT) algorithm `cv2.SIFT_create` to detect local features in the images.
+Using a matching algorithm between the location of the beads in the images,  we determine all the perspective transformations using `cv2.findHomography`; These geometric transformations which will be applied to all the images selected in the analysis.
+A figure displays the resulting three registrations: If this registration is satisfactory, click on 'OK'.
 If it is satisfactory and you want to save it (to skip this registration in future analysis), click on 'OK and Save'.
 If it is not satisfactory, click on 'Cancel'.

 [&uarr;](#manual)